Mark Wahlberg Is Donating That $1.5 Million Reshoot Money To The Time’s Up Initiative

 “Over the last few days my reshoot fee for All the Money in the World has become an important topic of conversation.
 I 100% support the fight for fair pay and I’m donating the $1.5M to the Time’s Up Legal Defense Fund in Michelle Williams’ name," Wahlberg said in a statement to BuzzFeed News on Saturday.

-The Time's Up initiative was started by more than 300 women in entertainment earlier this month to fight systemic sexual harassment in workplaces across the country.
+The Time's Up initiative was started by more than 300 women in the entertainment industry earlier this month to fight systemic sexual harassment in workplaces across the country.

 Wahlberg's agency, WME, which also represents Williams, will donate an additional $500,000 to the group.

-“The current conversation is a reminder that those of us in a position of influence have a responsibility to challenge inequities, including the gender wage gap," said a spokesperson for WME in a statement to BuzzFeed News.
+“The current conversation is a reminder that those of us in a position of influence have a responsibility to challenge inequities, including the gender wage gap," a spokesperson for WME said in a statement to BuzzFeed News.

 News of the donations was first reported by the Hollywood Reporter.